• Disease Overview

 Treatment

 The treatment of CSS is directed toward the specific features of each individual.
 Such treatment may require the coordinated efforts of a team of medical professionals who may need to systematically and comprehensively plan an affected child’s treatment.
-These professionals may include pediatricians; physicians who specialize in disorders of the skeleton, joints, muscles, and related tissues (orthopedists); physicians who diagnose and treat heart abnormalities (cardiologists); physicians who specialize in digestive abnormalities; physical therapists; geneticists and/or other health care professionals.
+These professionals may include pediatricians, physicians who specialize in disorders of the skeleton, joints, muscles, and related tissues (orthopedists), physicians who diagnose and treat heart abnormalities (cardiologists), physicians who specialize in digestive abnormalities, physical therapists, geneticists and/or other health care professionals.

 Treatment may include surgical repair of certain craniofacial, skeletal, cardiac or other abnormalities that may be present.
-The surgical procedures performed will depend upon the severity of the anatomical abnormalities, their associated symptoms and other factors.
+The surgical procedures performed will depend upon the severity of the abnormalities, their associated symptoms and other factors.

-In addition, in those with choanal atresia, surgery or other appropriate methods may be required to decrease the airway obstruction or correct the malformation.
+In children with choanal atresia, surgery or other methods may be required to decrease the airway obstruction or correct the malformation.
 If Dandy-Walker malformation is present, treatment may include surgical implantation of a specialized device (shunt) to drain excess cerebrospinal fluid (CSF) away from the brain and into another part of the body where the CSF can be absorbed.
-During infancy, treatment may also require measures to help prevent or aggressively treat respiratory infections.
+During infancy, treatment may also be needed to help prevent or aggressively treat respiratory infections.
+If needed, the placement of a gastrostomy tube (a tube inserted through the abdomen to deliver nutrition directly to the stomach) can help with feeding difficulties.

 Early intervention may be important in ensuring that affected children reach their potential.
-Special services that may be benefit developmental outcomes include special education, physical, speech or occupational therapy, or other social, and/or vocational services.
+Special services that may be helpful include special education, physical, speech or occupational therapy, or other social and/or vocational services.
 Additional treatments to assist affected children can include eyeglasses, hearing aids and nutritional supplements.
-If needed, the placement of a gastrostomy tube (a tube inserted through the abdomen to deliver nutrition directly to the stomach) can help with feeding difficulties.

 Genetic counseling is recommended for individuals with CSS and their families.
 Other treatment is symptomatic and supportive.